Skip to content

 # Create a new result with the updated entities

-new_result = Entities(text=doc_text, entities=entities_with_position)
+new_result = Result(text=doc_text, entities=entities_with_position)

 doc.results[self._task_id] = new_result